atsolberg/https-wss-server-to-server-example/README.md

 your machine locally.
 It's bascially just `brew install mkcert` and then `mkcert -install`.

 Or you can drop in your own certificate files in `./ssl_certs`

+## Running

+In two separate terminals, run `node app-server/server.js` to start the app server and `node dev-server/server.js` to run the dev server.
+Then visit `https://localhost:8001` and you should see `sending ping`,`pong` for the https requests and
+`wss message: "wss ping"` for the websocket messages.